jakebeamish/CTFL/Defect.md

   - bug
   - fault
 ---
-> An imperfection or deficiency in a work product where it does not meet its [[Requirement|requirements]] or specifications.
+> An imperfection or deficiency in a work product where it does not meet its [requirements](Requirement.md) or specifications.
 > Reference: After ISO 24765